alexabbott/firebase-cms/README.md

 ## Deploy

 Run `npm run deploy` to deploy your project.
-This command will first build the app for production and then deploy it to firebase hosting.
+This command will first build the app for production and then deploy it to Firebase hosting.

 ## Admin Roles